intrusions/boot2root/writeup/mandatory/solution-1.md

 laurie@BornToSecHackMe:~$
 ```

-Here’s the continuation of your write-up with the section on solving the bomb challenge and gaining access to the `thor` user:

 ## 9. laurie session

 After gaining laurie access, we explore Laurie’s home directory and find two files: **bomb** and **README**.